 Systemic challenges require system-level solutions

-In line with the PRI’s broad strategic aim of supporting a sustainable global financial system, there was a focus on tackling big topics, such as growing inequality, social cohesion and the impact of populism, as well as the ever-present context of climate change.
+In line with the Principles for Responsible Investment’s broad strategic aim of supporting a sustainable global financial system, there was a focus on tackling big topics, such as growing inequality, social cohesion and the impact of populism, as well as the ever-present context of climate change.
 Mervyn King’s, former Governor of the Bank of England, famous quote was invoked on more than one occasion, “we are indeed entering a period of radical uncertainty.”
 However, while there was broad agreement that we are focusing on the right questions, there was a more mixed picture as to whether we are developing rapidly enough the concrete tools and guidance that will bring us to the answers.

 SDGs and impact investment are in vogue